remix-run/remix-website/data/posts/remix-and-the-edge.md

 ![tk][img-edge]

-Combine this kind of computing network with Remix and now you can deliver any level of dynamicism you want, for any given page, spread out across a world-wide network of computing — all in service of a great user experience: personalized content fast.
+Combine this kind of computing network with Remix and now you can deliver any level of dynamism you want, for any given page, spread out across a world-wide network of computing — all in service of a great user experience: personalized content fast.

 ## And One More Thing…